 What event planners can learn from one of the world’s best promoters.

 One or twice a year, an event invitation goes out that has the world abuzz with rumor, speculation, and anticipation.
 No, it isn’t the Oscars.
 Or a White House State Dinner.
 Nothing is given away, and no multiple-course dinner is served.
 Its core function is a promotional launch.
-The kind that happen somewhere in the world multiple times per day and to little fanfare.
-But this one is different, because it comes from a beloved brand with a knack for making spectacle out of simple product announcements.
+The kind that happens somewhere in the world multiple times per day and too little fanfare.
+But this one is different because it comes from a beloved brand with a knack for making a spectacle out of simple product announcements.
 Its name, of course, is Apple.

 1. They Embrace Mystery